Shelly-Teves/flexbox-layout/README.md

 Git Version Control
-> This is now a Git version control demo page for Frontend Now.
+> This is now evolving to a Git version control demo page for Frontend Now.
+An attempt at least.